 Cardiovascular health and disease, weight control and eating disorders, and diabetes.
-Prerequisites: 340 or 540, 370 or 570.
+Restricted to students in the MSCMD program.

 NUTR-578 Medical Nutrition Therapy II (3 Credits)

 Cardiovascular health and disease, weight control and eating disorders, and diabetes.
 Prerequisites: 541, 552, 566, 570, 571, 572